mksalada/emoji-tags/README.md

 - Keep this legend at the top of the changelog so it’s easy to reference.

 - Stick to the primary emojis to avoid clutter—your main goal is quick visual scanning.

+---

+## 🤝 Contributing

+Contributions, issues, and suggestions are welcome at [GitHub](https://github.com/mksalada/emoji-tags)